 Yukon Hybrid is an interesting blend of old and new tech.
 It combines an old-school 332-horspower, 6.0-liter pushrod V8 with two electric motors good for a combined 369 horsepower.
 The motors share space with a 4-speed gearset inside the transmission housing.
 Electronic wizardry decides what power source operates when.
 Some low speed operation can be electric-only, high- load can be gas-only, and sometimes both systems share the load.
 The important thing is that from the driver's seat, it all feels like a normal full-sized 8-passenger SUV while getting class-leading fuel economy.

-For the 2013 Highlander Hybrid, the emphasis is on “Highlander.”
+For the 2014 Highlander Hybrid, the emphasis is on “Highlander.”
 In other words, all the things that make the regular Highlander such a great mid-size family SUV are here.
-Roomy interior?
-Check.
-Flexible seating arrangements?
-Check.
-Safety features?
-Excellent reliability?
-Check and check.
-To that, add Toyota’s proven Hybrid Synergy Drive and the result is a 7-passenger SUV that has the same combined fuel economy rating as a Mazda 3.
+Flexible seating arrangements, improved storage capacity and bulletproof reliability are all there.
+Toyota’s tried & true Hybrid Synergy Drive is utilized, and this 7-passenger SUV earns the same combined fuel economy rating as last year’s Mazda3.
 Outside, Highlander Hybrid has subtly unique exterior trim, including the fog lamps, badging and some chrome.
 Inside and out, Highlander Hybrid makes a strong case for being among the best family SUVs available.

 EPA-rated fuel economy: Up to 27 city/28 highway.